alexfernandez/alexfernandez.github.io/2017/origins-language.md

 or chosen at random.
 This would mean that e.g. the variants
 'SAN', 'SIN' or 'SUN'
-are in fact different renditions of the same word 'SØN'.
+are in fact different renditions of the same word 'SƏN'.
 Technically it is an
 [epenthetic vowel](https://en.wikipedia.org/wiki/Epenthesis),
 only present to link both consonants.

-A two-consonant language might still preserve the original one-consonant functions words _K_, and add content words combining two consonants: _KØK_.
+A two-consonant language might still preserve the original one-consonant functions words _K_, and add content words combining two consonants: _KƏK_.
-A word during this era can therefore be either _K_ or _KØK_.
+A word during this era can therefore be either _K_ or _KƏK_.
 12 consonants would thus yield 144 + 12 = 156 combinations.

 What brought forward this improvement?